Two-Photon-Exchange effects in $ep\rightarrow en\pi^+$ and their corrections to separated cross sections $\sigma_{\textrm{L,T,LT,TT}}$ at small $-t$: Basic Formula for

-The dynamics of the subprocess $e\rightarrow e\gamma^*$ is clear while the dynamics of the subprocess $\gamma^*p\rightarrow n\pi^+$ is very complex.
-In this work we limit our discussion on the momenta region with $Q^2$ small, $-t \sim 0$ and $W$ far away from the resonances.
-In this region, one can estimate the subprocess $\gamma^*p\rightarrow n\pi^+$ in the hadronic level as an approximation and can expect that the $\pi$ exchange diagram showed in Fig. \ref{figure:OPE-diagrams}(a) may give the most important contribution due to the large enhancement from the pion propagator.
-In Fig. \ref{figure:OPE-diagrams}, the $s$-channel diagram is also presented to keep the gauge invariance.
-The unpolarized differential cross section at small $-t$ is usually used to determine the EM form factor of pion.
-Different from $e\pi^+\rightarrow e\pi^+$ process where the EM form factor of pion can be extracted from the total cross section directly, the EM form factor can not be extracted directly from the unpolarized differential cross section of $ep\rightarrow en\pi^+$ and should be extracted via the angle dependence of the unpolarized differential cross section.
+The unpolarized differential cross section at small $-t$ is usually used to determine the EM form factor of pions.
+Different from $e\pi^+\rightarrow e\pi^+$ process where the EM form factor of pions can be extracted from the total cross section directly, the EM form factor can not be extracted directly from the total unpolarized cross section of $ep\rightarrow en\pi^+$ and should be extracted via the $\phi_{\pi}$-dependence of the unpolarized differential cross section.
 The TPE contributions may change the angle dependence of the unpolarized differential cross section and then effect the extraction of the EM form factor in an indirect and nontrivial way.
-When go to discuss the TPE effects, the contributions from the corresponding TPE diagrams showed in Fig. \ref{figure:TPE-diagrmas} should be considered.

-We use the interactions constructed in Ref. \cite{zhouhq2011-pion-photon-interaction} to describe the interactions between the pion and the photon.
-A little different from $e\pi^+\rightarrow e\pi^+$ process, to keep the gauge invariance the interactions between the photon and the proton should be also included.
-The interaction between pion, proton and neutron is simply taken as iso-scalar type.
+When we discuss the TPE effects, the contributions from the corresponding TPE diagrams showed in Fig. \ref{figure:TPE-diagrmas} should be considered where the TPE contributions from Fig. \ref{figure:TPE-diagrmas}(d)-3(f) are also included to keep the gauge invariance.
+In principle, when $Q^2\approx 1$ GeV$^2$ the contributions from the elastic state and the inelastic states such as $2\pi(\rho,\sigma),3\pi$ between the two photons may both give the vital contributions.
+In this work, as a first step we limit our discussion on the contributions from the elastic state since naively the transition form factors $\gamma^*\pi\rho,\gamma^*\pi\sigma $ are much smaller than the EM form factor $\gamma^*\pi\pi$ when $Q^2$ increase.

-When taking Feynman gauge and limiting the discussion on the small $-t$, the contributions from the diagrams Fig. \ref{figure:OPE-diagrams} (a) and Fig. \ref{figure:TPE-diagrmas} (a,b,c) are the most important in the OPE and TPE levels, respectively.
-Since we are only interested in the property of the TPE contributions or the ratio of the TPE contributions to the OPE contributions, in the following discussion we only consider the contributions from Fig. \ref{figure:OPE-diagrams} (a) and Fig. \ref{figure:TPE-diagrmas}(a,b,c).
+When taking Feynman gauge and limiting the discussion on the small $-t$, the contributions from the diagrams Figs. \ref{figure:OPE-diagrams}(a) and \ref{figure:TPE-diagrmas}(a)-3(c) are the most important in the OPE and TPE levels, respectively.
+Since we are only interested in the property of the TPE corrections or the ratio of the TPE contributions to the OPE contributions, in the following discussion we only consider the contributions from Figs. \ref{figure:OPE-diagrams}(a) and \ref{figure:TPE-diagrmas}(a)-(c).
 Such simplification has an advantage that the TPE contributions have a very simple form in the amplitude level.